datawagovau/toolkit/docs/factsheets/preparing-data.md

 ## How often (i.e. frequency) should I publish data?
 Data should be as up-to-date as possible and made available to users in a timely manner.
-As data is updated, agencies should aim to make it available as soon possible, or on a consistent periodic basis.
+As data is updated, agencies should aim to make it available as soon possible, or on a consistent, periodic basis.